 The bachelor of science (BS) program in sport management is for students who are interested in working with professional, collegiate, or community sports and athletic organizations.
 Students will gain knowledge and experience in the many aspects of sport, enabling them to find a career path that will excite and challenge them.

-The sport management major has dedicated faculty who are experts in sport, ranging from leadership in sport, to marketing, to policy and administration.
-Our faculty have experience in both for-profit and not-for-profit organizations, and excel in connecting research and academics to hands-on experiences.
-Students will have robust experiences both in and outside of the classroom.
+The sport management major has dedicated faculty who are experts in sport.
+Their expertise ranges from leadership in sport, to marketing, to policy and administration.
+Our faculty also have experience in both for-profit and not-for-profit organizations.
+They excel in connecting research and academics to hands-on experiences.
+With this type of faculty support, students get diverse experiences in and outside of the classroom.

-The sport management program prepares students to learn about the exciting and developing business of sport through multiple outlets:
+Students in the sport management program learn about the business of sport through many outlets:

 Outside of the classroom, students gain hands-on experience that prepares them to enter the workforce through: